crafter312/fabric-backrooms/README.md

   - added rare light feature with larger chance of flickering light, found in both normal and dark biomes
   - added thin straight wall feature
   - added thin crooked wall feature
+  - added threshold chamber structure
+    - designed according to Kane Pixel's backrooms series
+    - contains pre-built destination portal
+    - any KV31 portal built in the overworld links to one of these threshold chamber portals
+    - portals built in range of the same threshold chamber all link to the same destination portal
+    - new portals built inside Level 0 will not work
+    - however, any non-activated threshold chamber portals in Level 0 can be re-activated by placing a KV31 control computer next to it

 Other features:
-  - "no-clipping" (teleporting) into Backrooms Level 0 when taking suffocation or void damage; this currently happens 100% of the time (will reduce in the future)
+  - "no-clipping" (teleporting) into Backrooms Level 0 when taking suffocation or void damage; this currently happens 1% of the time (might change in the future)

 IN PROGRESS FEATURES
 --------------------

 The following features are currently in progress or next on the list of things to implement:
-  - KV31 magnetic distortion system
-    - make custom PortalFrameTester class so that destination portals generated in Level 0 look the same as the original multiblock structure
   - Backrooms Level 0 dimension
     - custom colored carpet block
     - other less common features, like grids of wall pillars in large open spaces or something like that (to make things more interesting)